twinfoundation/docs/README.md

 ## Deployment

-The `next` version is deployed to vercel when you perform changes on a branch.
+The `preview` version is deployed to vercel when you perform changes on a branch.
 When the changes are merged to `main` the production version is deployed.